buttondown/docs/README.md

 To run Docs for the first time you'll:

 1. Clone the `monorepo` and navigate to `docs` (or, if you don't have access, clone the `docs` repo)
-2. Use `just install` to install all packages and dependencies (or, if you're using the standalone `docs` repo, run `pnpm install`)
+2. Use `just install` to install all packages and dependencies (or, if you're using the standalone `docs` repo, run `bun install`)
-3. Run `pnpm dev` (or, if you're trying to build the docs statically for production, run `just build`)
+3. Run `bun dev` (or, if you're trying to build the docs statically for production, run `just build`)

 Now you're ready to work!
-You can now run `pnpm dev` in your command line.
+You can now run `bun dev` in your command line.

 The docs will now be accessible in your browser.